yusufenni/gpt_markdown/README.md

 A comprehensive Flutter package for rendering rich Markdown and LaTeX content in your apps, designed for seamless integration with AI outputs like ChatGPT and Gemini.

+gpt_markdown is a drop-in replacement for flutter_markdown, offering extended support for LaTeX, custom builders, and better AI integration for Flutter apps.

 ⭐ If you find this package helpful, please give it a like on [pub.dev](https://pub.dev/packages/gpt_markdown)!
 Your support means a lot! ⭐

 ---